 Morabito points out Cass Sunstein in a chapter of his book titled “On Rumors” 2009, referring to “chilling effect” as a tactic and essentially did everything he could to discredit Obamacare.
 Could we say this is what FBC and the Family Policy Council attempted?

 Organizational behavior is an interesting study among activists and volunteers who work together to improve the quality of life among oppressed groups.
 Members serving on committees, who are blind-sighted by hidden agendas, not privy to all information or proposed changes, are in danger of falling victim to the very facet which they vow to eliminate; oppression.
-Distrust sets in among members who now find themselves, victims of oppression; triggering dysfunction and obstructing the fluidity of the process.
-When a proposal is presented by the individual running the process, as something which was suggested in prior months by members whose names are not mentioned, to restructure the organizational reporting by those who have selectively self assigned entitlement to certain roles and activities, a heightened sense of awareness among the oppressed members ensues and without any words exchanged, the dynamics within the group change.
+Distrust sets in among members who now find themselves, victimized; triggering dysfunction and obstructing the fluidity of the process.
+When a proposal to restructure the organizational reportingis presented as something which was suggested in prior months, with self-assigned roles and activities, a heightened sense of awareness among the oppressed members ensues and without any words exchanged, the dynamics within the group change.

-I am referring to the process of a Jacksonville’s committee whose members were intent to see to it that the HRO would pass at the local level without any assistance by outside groups, whose individuals are accustomed to working with political agendas, but were asked to take a back seat.
-Rumors flew throughout the community and tensions escalated.
+I am referring to the process of a Jacksonville’s committee whose members were intent on seeing to it that the HRO would pass at the local level without any assistance by outside groups, whose individuals are accustomed to working with political agendas but were asked to take a back seat.
+Rumors flew throughout the community, and tensions escalated.
 Questions from community members were “Why a large organization, such as Equality Florida, would not be invited to the table and take a position at the forefront of the process?”
-The general consensus among the LGBT public was that the right hand did not know what the left hand was doing and that they could have benefitted from outside support.
+The consensus among the LGBT public was that the right hand did not know what the left was doing and could have benefitted from outside support.
 Others argued that the changes needed to be done at the local level without outside assistance.
 Who was in charge?
-No one really knew, but some of the individuals in the LGBT community surmised that it was a selective group of individuals who were viewed as secretive and not willing to freely disclose matters.
-While the new members are assured that any future process will be transparent, validation and accountability are going to be put through a Litmus test.
+No one knew, but some of the individuals in the LGBT community surmised that it was a selective group of individuals who were viewed as secretive and unwilling to freely disclose matters.
+While the new members are assured that any future process will be transparent, validation and accountability will be put through a Litmus test.

-What strengthens freedom among members serving on committees is the belief in allowing expression of all thoughts to flourish.
-Dysfunction occurs when the parties are not forthcoming and camouflage truth through establishing a power grab of those whom they have deemed unworthy or less capable of serving as part of the inner circle, (not by majority vote) witnessing the proposal to demote some of the members by recommending a change in structure, (not by any voting process transparent to the entire committee), leaving much doubt and dismay among some of the members.
+What strengthens freedom among members serving on committees is allowing the expression of all thoughts to flourish.
+Dysfunction occurs when the parties are not forthcoming and camouflage the truth.
+In establishing power over those whom they have deemed unworthy or less capable of serving as part of the inner circle, under the guise of recommending a change in structure, (not by majority vote nor not by any voting process transparent to the entire committee), left much doubt and dismay among some of the members.

-Some of the members expressed that they were just handed the kiss of death.
+One of the members expressed that they were just handed the kiss of death.
 Distrust could be pulsed throughout the room.
-The realization sat in that they were not deemed, any longer, politically correct or worthy of any contribution.
-The question which comes to mind among members, is “Who are the gatekeepers?”.
-Glances were swiftly swapped from one individual to another in roundtable fashion, while the tension among the power players increased.
-Some of the members weren’t easily swayed by colorfully presented denials that they might actually have gone back to gatekeeping.
+The realization sat that they were not deemed, any longer, politically correct, or worthy of any contribution.
+The question which comes to mind among members is, “Who are the gatekeepers?”.
+Glances were swiftly swapped from one individual to another in a roundtable fashion, while the tension among the power players increased.
+Some of the members weren’t easily swayed by colorfully presented denials that they might have gone back to gatekeeping.

 He should.
 After all, Nadeau referred to Roberto Calvi “Three decades ago, another of “God’s bankers,” Roberto Calvi, was found hanging from a noose under Blackfriars Bridge in London.